Spaniards Inn: History

-The pub is believed to have been built in 1585 on the Finchley boundary, with the tavern forming the entrance to the Bishop of London's estate—an original boundary stone from 1755 can still be seen in the front garden.
-Opposite it there is a toll house built in around 1710.
-Today, the pub is in Barnet and the tollhouse is in Camden, both are now listed buildings and traffic is reduced to one lane between the two.
+The pub is believed to have been built in 1585 on the Finchley boundary, with the tavern forming the entrance to the Bishop of London's estate; an original boundary stone from 1755 can still be seen in the front garden.
+Opposite it, there is a toll house built in around 1710.
+Today, the pub is in Barnet and the tollhouse is in Camden: both are now listed buildings, and traffic is reduced to one lane between the two.
 A suggestion in 1966 to demolish the tollhouse was successfully resisted, partly on the grounds that it would lead to more and faster traffic.

 Dick Turpin is thought to have been a regular at the Inn, as his father had been its landlord.
 What is certain is that highwaymen frequented this area and likely used the Inn to watch the road; at that time the Inn was around two hours from London by coach and the area had its fair share of wealthy travellers.
-Records from the Old Bailey show that on 16 October 1751 Samuel Bacon was indicted for robbery on the King's Highway and was caught 200 yards from the Spaniards.
+Records from the Old Bailey show that on 16 October 1751 Samuel Bacon was indicted for robbery on the King's Highway, and was caught 200 yards from the Spaniards.

-In 1780 rioters involved in the Gordon Riots, opposed to the relaxation of laws in England that restricted Catholicism, marched on Hampstead intent on attacking Kenwood House, the home of William Murray, 1st Earl of Mansfield.
-The landlord of the Spaniards at the time is reported to have given them free drinks, keeping the rioters occupied, until the local militia arrived, thus saving the house.
-In 1822 John Constable produced a landscape painting Road to the Spaniards, Hampstead.
+In 1780, rioters involved in the Gordon Riots, opposed to the relaxation of laws in England that restricted Catholicism, marched on Hampstead, intent on attacking Kenwood House, the home of William Murray, 1st Earl of Mansfield.
+The landlord of the Spaniards at the time is reported to have given them free drinks, keeping the rioters occupied until the local militia arrived, thus saving the house.
+In 1822, John Constable produced a landscape painting called Road to the Spaniards, Hampstead.